eficode/robotframework-oxygen/DEVGUIDE.md

 ```

- We can run the test by using command
+ We can run the test from `locustenv` folder by using command

 ```
 robot --listener oxygen.listener --pythonpath . --variable LOCUSTFILEPATH:locust/locustfile.py locust/test.robot